thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 of the procedure, in a few marginal cases false positive or false negative results were identified by manual inspection.
 However, due to their small number, they cannot affect the final results of the study.
-For completeness, we provide below a brief overview of the clear-sky identification algorithm (CSid), along with the site specific thresholds.
+For completeness, we provide below a brief overview of the CSid algorithm, along with the site specific thresholds.

 ## 2.1 The clear sky identification algorithm